 Currently lives and works in Virginia Beach, Virginia

-Pending Associates of Applied Science Degree in Graphic Design, Tidewater Community College, Portsmouth, VA
+Pending Associates of Applied Science Degree in Graphic Design with a Specialization in Multimedia, Tidewater Community College, Portsmouth, VA

 1989 Master of Education, College of William & Mary, Williamsburg, VA